 Although individuals with autism spectrum disorder and Asperger’s syndrome may exhibit similar symptoms, there are some key differences.

 In general, people with autism do not struggle with speech impairments.
 Such impairment or inability often characterize individuals with autism spectrum disorder.

 Although those with Asperger’s syndrome may have difficulty in understanding idioms, jokes, or sarcasm, they are able to speak and enunciate clearly.

 Moreover, autism spectrum disorders are generally detected in children before they reach school age.
 This means that the symptoms and severity of autism spectrum disorder present earlier than those of Asperger’s syndrome.

 Since Asperger’s have social and communication effects, the syndrome may go undetected until the child faces difficulties in school.
-In addition, many individuals with autism score low on intelligence assessments like IQ.

-However, individuals with Asperger’s syndrome generally score as high as or higher than their peers and often have superior IQ scores.
+Individuals with Asperger’s syndrome generally score as high as or higher than their peers and often have superior IQ scores.